harry75369/grave2esc/README.md

 Depending which physical key you have on your keyboard

+- If you only have GRAVE key (mode 0)
+  - Turn GRAVE into ESC, and at the same time:
+  - Turn Shift+GRAVE into TILDE
+  - Turn Alt+GRAVE into GRAVE
-- If you only have ESC key
+- If you only have ESC key (mode 1)
   - You already have physical ESC key, nice!
   - Turn Shift+ESC into TILDE
   - Turn Alt+ESC into GRAVE
-- If you only have GRAVE key
-  - Turn GRAVE into ESC, and at the same time:
-  - Turn Shift+GRAVE into TILDE
-  - Turn Alt+GRAVE into GRAVE

 ## Why?!